About Great Tew Estate

-The Estate comprises of 2,000 acres of arable and 750 acres let grazing alongside woodland, parkland and game crops.
-The farm has been in environmental schemes since 2009 and is committed to maintaining and improving the biodiversity of the estate, whilst continuing to farm commercially.
+The Estate comprises 2,000 acres of arable and 750 acres let grazing alongside woodland, parkland and game crops.
+The farm has been in environmental schemes since 2009 and is committed to maintaining and improving the Estate’s biodiversity whilst continuing to farm commercially.

 Great Tew Grain Processing Ltd is a grain handling and processing business with drying, cleaning, and grain analysis facilities for farmers and growers.
 It processes feed and milling wheat, feed and malting barley, oilseed rape and oats.

 The Great Tew Estate has a variety of residential properties in its portfolio, ranging from one-bed cottages to large detached farmhouses.

 All properties are presented to a high standard with a variety of rental options – from assured shorthold tenancies to longer-term leases – with a preference for families that live and/or work locally.

 The Great Tew Estate has a small number of serviced offices available to let.
 Like the residential properties, these are presented to the highest standards with every modern and technological convenience yet still retain much heritage character and charm.

 Quince and Clover at Great Tew is a relaxed Cotswold café delivering thoughtful menus for breakfast, brunch and lunch.
 They also serve Origin coffee as well as delicious in-house produced ice cream and cakes.

 Soho Farmhouse is a hotel and a members’ club located on the Estate, just outside the village on the site of the former Tracey Farm.